Werner Veigel: Journalism career

+Later life

-In January 1995 Veigel had to give up his position on the Tagesschau due to his declining health.
+In January 1995, Veigel had to give up his position on the Tagesschau due to his declining health.
 In a magazine interview given the following month he came out as gay; he had lived with his partner Carlheinz Faust since 1955.

 Veigel died on 2 May 1995 as a result of a brain tumour.
 He is buried in Ohlsdorf Cemetery in Hamburg.